-The pandemic has required those of us with wanderlust to reevaluate the way we think about travelling and how to satisfy the desire for adventure.
+The last two years have required those of us with wanderlust to reevaluate the way we think about travelling and how to satisfy the desire for adventure.

 Admittedly, I have not always been a fan of “roughing it” in the woods.
 As a child, my mother decided one summer to fully immerse herself in camping culture, so my siblings and I became reluctant (and probably very unhelpful) participants in her well-intentioned experiment.

 Most of my memories from this time consist of rain-drenched tents collapsing, horsefly swarms, capsized canoes, and me insisting on sleeping in the car one night, only to immediately regret it when I realized the full moon made it disturbingly easy to view from the car’s windows the silhouettes of wildlife prowling in the forest.

 However, as an adult, I have found a new appreciation for camping, particularly in the last two years, and so has my mother, who now owns a pop-up Aliner camper, which means she never has to set up a tent again.
 As I write this, we are planning a camping trip to the Blue Ridge Mountains.

 I am looking forward to the rewards that an escape to the natural world brings, especially during such challenging times.
 One of the most powerful things about camping is that it forces you to slow down and really appreciate the small things—like the simple act of making a cup of coffee over a fire or observing the antics of a curious squirrel near your tent.

 While some people like me might be reigniting a love of camping, many are experiencing the wonders of the outdoors for the first time.

 One-fourth of North American campers indicated that their first camping experience occurred since the start of the pandemic, according to the “Growth of Camping Amid COVID-19: A Fall 2020 Update” report by Kampgrounds of America.
 The report also revealed that 42 percent of campers say that they will continue to take camping trips throughout 2021.